sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

     ![](./images/create-mluser-temp.png  " ")

-## Task 7: Import the ML Model
+## Task 7: Import the Machine Learning Model

 1. Copy the Database Actions SQL worksheet URL from the browser and paste it in another tab.
-Change the user in the SQL Developer URL from ADMIN to **ml\_user** and hit enter to log in as ML\_USER.
+Change the user in the Database Actions URL from ADMIN to **ml\_user** and press enter to log in as ML\_USER.
 Copy the URL to a notepad - you will need it later.

     ![](./images/replace-admin.png  " ")